openwrt-zipit/homepage/index.markdown

 If you're wondering what is left to do, there are still several of the Qi Hardware packages that don't build for ZipIt.
 Or take a look at the [Issues List](https://github.com/projectgus/openwrt-zipit/issues) for OpenWRT-ZipIt.
 Or, port your favourite program!

-Please send me Pull Requests or patches via github so changes can be incorporated.
+Please send us Pull Requests or patches via github so changes can be incorporated.

+## About the nightly builds

+Should run once a day and attempt to build all packages in the openwrt-zipit repositories.
+Logs and the build script [are uploaded after each build](http://chainxor.org/openwrt-zipit/snapshot/)

 ## Credits